hasura/hasura-secret-refresh/README.md

 modified to Authorization: Bearer secretval

-After modifying the headers, the request will be forwarded to the hostname given in the header `X-Proxy-Forward-To` and the response will be returned unchanged.
+After modifying the headers, the request will be forwarded to the hostname given in the header `X-Hasura-Forward-Host` and the response will be returned unchanged.
-The `X-Proxy-Forward-To` header is only for use by this server and isn't forwarded to the destination server.
+The `X-Hasura-Forward-Host` header is only for use by this server and isn't forwarded to the destination server.

 ## Config format